 “My program as a whole [emphasizes] athleticism first,” says Doug Crashley, owner of Crash Conditioning.
 “We use the band exercises to strengthen the glutes, which are pretty valuable…[for] a [hockey] stride.
 You are standing on your feet for everything, so you should do as many [training] movements as possible in that position.
 [It also gets] hockey players to see the value of developing their athleticism and not just being hockey players, but being athletes first.
 We are not going to do what [the athletes] necessarily want to do.
 We are going to try [to] push them past what they believe is their threshold to get more out of them.”

 The results of Green’s tough off-season training program are backed up by a single stat: his average time on ice per game [26.02 minutes], which makes him the fourth-longest skater in the entire NHL.
 Fellow Crash workout partner and reigning Norris trophy winner Duncan Keith is number two [26:57].

 To play that long for an entire NHL season is extremely difficult, but thanks to his functional training, Green’s body can take a beating.

-View the video below to see what an average day at Crash Conditioning is like.
-For more training videos, check out Green's drills and weight room exercises on STACK TV.
+View the video above to see what an average day at Crash Conditioning is like.
+For more training videos, check out Green’s drills and weight room exercises on STACK TV.